VisualAppeal/ping-laravel/README.md

 );
 ```

-For a normal installation you should create an `auth.php` which will create a default user on installation (at the moment you can not register):
+For a normal installation you should create an `auth.php` which will create a admin after installation:

 ```php
 <?php